 | BIMTECH | Greater Noida | Private B-School |

 This table is useful for initial shortlisting.
-For final decisions, students should check official admission pages, course fees, placement reports, specialisation options, batch profile, and admission deadlines.
+For final decisions, students should check official admission pages, course fees, placement reports, specialization options, batch profile, and admission deadlines.

-The Indian Institutes of Management are the most popular MBA colleges accepting CAT.
-The IIM network includes older IIMs, newer IIMs, and baby IIMs.
+The Indian Institutes of Management are the most popular MBA colleges that accept CAT scores.
+The IIM network includes older, newer, and baby IIMs.
 Older IIMs such as Ahmedabad, Bangalore, Calcutta, Lucknow, Kozhikode, and Indore usually have very high competition.

-Here is a comprehensive comparison of the Old IIMs vs New IIMs vs Baby IIMs accepting CAT scores include:
+Here is a comprehensive comparison of the Old IIMs vs New IIMs vs Baby IIMs accepting CAT scores, including:

 | Year of Inception | List of IIM's | |